MADHURIMA956/Madhurima956/README.md

 # Hi there 👋

-### I'm Madhurima Banerjee from India.I am an aspiring Full-Stack Web Developer.
+### I'm Madhurima Banerjee from India.

-🌱 I’m currently doing 7 months Full-Stack Web Development Course from Masai School.

-👯 I am looking for a role in an enthusiastic work environment, to enhance the knowledge and skills learned and apply technical skills to accomplish organizational goals.
+🌱 I’m currently working on Indus Net Technologies as a Associate Software Engineer.

 <!--
 **MADHURIMA956/Madhurima956** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.